drhsqlite/fossil-mirror/www/containers.md

     docker.io/mydockername/fossil
 ```

-This round-trip through the public image repository has another side
+This round-trip through the public image registry has another side
 benefit: your local system might be a lot faster than your remote one,
 as when the remote is a small VPS.
 Even with the overhead of schlepping
 container images across the Internet, it can be a net win in terms of